-- 1. Meeting Basic Skills in Reading, Mathematics & Writing by completing one of the following: - a.
-Baccalaureate degree or higher awarded by a regionally accredited U.S. institution of higher education. - b.
-Core Complete completed the requirements of the Texas General Education Core Curriculum. - c.
-ACT college readiness scores (within 5 years) Composite score: 23 minimum, English: 19 minimum, Math: 19 minimum. - d.
+- 1. Meeting Basic Skills in Reading, Mathematics & Writing by completing one of the following: - Baccalaureate degree or higher awarded by a regionally accredited U.S. institution of higher education. - b.
+Core Complete completed the requirements of the Texas General Education Core Curriculum. - ACT college readiness scores (within 5 years) Composite score: 23 minimum, English: 19 minimum, Math: 19 minimum. - d.
 SAT (within 5 years) Cumulative score on Verbal/Math: 1070 minimum, Verbal: 500 minimum, Math: 500 minimum.
 Note: Verbal & Math must be from the same test date. - e.
 STAAR End of Course exams (within 3 years) English III Reading score ("Postsecondary Readiness Performance Standard" is met), English III Writing score ("Postsecondary Readiness Performance Standard" is met), Algebra II score ("Postsecondary Readiness Performance Standard" is met). - f.
 TAKS (within 3 years) English Lang Arts: 2200 minimum, Essay: 3 minimum, Math: 2200 minimum. - g.
 TASP/THEA/Quick THEA TEST Alternative tests (ACCESS, COMPASS, etc.) are not accepted.
 Submit the following TASP/THEA scores Reading: 260, Writing: 230, Mathematics: 230. - Submitting the TEP application with all required documents to the Office of Educator Certification in B-1231.
 The application is available online at the UHCL website in the SOE Forms and Info section. - 3.
-Achieving a grade of "C-"or better in EDUC 4130, SILC 4135 and INST 3133. - 4.
+Achieving a grade of "C-"or better in EDUC 4310, SILC 4315 and INST 3313. - 4.
 Completing a college-level public speaking course with a grade of "C-" or better or submitting a Speech Competency form (students are still required to take a public speaking course to meet the Core requirement) signed by a University of Houston-Clear Lake (UHCL) instructor who has observed the English public speaking skills of the students. - Achieving a grade point average (GPA) ≥ 2.750 overall or in the last 60 semester credit hours.
-A GPA will be calculated by the SoE after an application is submitted. - 6.
+A GPA will be calculated by the SoE after an application is submitted.
+Candidate must have completed at least 60 hours of courses from the degree plan. - 6.
 Completing a minimum of 12 semester credit hours in the subject-specific content area for the certificate being pursued.
 This requirement may be waived by achieving a passing score on a Texas Education Agency (TEA)-approved content exam (graduate/post-baccalaureate only).
 Those pursuing math or science certificate to teach 7 or above must have 15 semester credit hours completed in the content area. - Being evaluated for certificate appropriateness by writing a one-page paper describing personal characteristics and previous experiences showing the student as a good candidate for the certification. - 8.
-Educator candidates who were educated in countries where English is not the native language must demonstrate English proficiency by passing the TOEFL-iBT test with a score of 26 on the Speaking portion.
-No other tests are accepted by TEA. - 9.
+Educator candidates who were educated in countries where English is not the native language must demonstrate English proficiency by taking all four parts of the TOEFL-iBT test with a score of 26 on the Speaking portion.
+No other tests are accepted by TEA.
+Transcripts must be evaluated by a TEA-approved foreign credential service. - 9.
 Receiving formal approval of the application for admission to the TEP.